dbeaver/cloudbeaver-deploy/MIGRATE-TO-DOCKER-COMPOSE.md

 workspace contains the server configuration and internal databases.

 > **Known issue:** CloudBeaver `26.1.0` cannot migrate an H2 v1 internal database directly to PostgreSQL.
 If your
-> workspace uses H2 v1, first start it with CloudBeaver `26.0.0` and wait for the automatic migration to complete.
-You
+> workspace uses H2 v1, don't select version `26.1.0` for the migration.
+Choose the latest version or another version
-> can then update the Compose deployment to `26.1.0` or later.
-CloudBeaver automatically performs the intermediate H2
+> that supports this migration.
+CloudBeaver automatically performs the intermediate H2 v1 to H2 v2 migration and then
-> v1 to H2 v2 migration and then migrates the internal data to PostgreSQL.
+> migrates the internal data to PostgreSQL.

 1. Stop the existing container and back up its workspace.
 These commands use the default legacy workspace path:
    ```sh